 Treatment of PTSD in children may include therapeutic interventions such as cognitive-behavioral therapy, a way of working through the traumatic events in order to reduce worry and stress.
 Other therapies may include family education, eye movement desensitization and reprocessing (EMDR) and play therapy.

-Symptoms of ODD will vary among children based upon the presence of other behavioral problems, learning disabilities, anxiety disorders, and mood disorders, and may include:
+Symptoms of ODD will vary among children based on the presence of other behavioral problems, learning disabilities, anxiety disorders, and mood disorders, and may include:

 - Repeated temper tantrums

 - Arguing with adults

 - Blaming others for his or her mistakes

 Treatment of ODD in children is often based on many factors, including the child’s age, symptom severity, and an ability of the child to participate in therapy.
 Treatment of ODD may include therapeutic interventions and medications.